-Lithium supply pipeline is filling but will it be enough?
+CORRECTED-COLUMN-Lithium supply pipeline is filling but will it be enough?
 Andy Home

 7 Min Read

-LONDON (Reuters) - The electric vehicle revolution is gathering momentum.
+LONDON, July 19 (Reuters) - The electric vehicle revolution is gathering momentum.

 Barely a week goes by without a fresh, starting revelation, whether it be Sweden's Volvo promising to phase out traditional internal combustion engines from 2019 or France aiming to end the sale of gasoline and diesel vehicles by 2040.